You are here

 COVID-19, Air Pollution, and Health Studies

 HEI funded five different COVID-19 studies under RFA 20-1B.
-The first of these studies to be published, led by Zorana Jovanovic Andersen of the University of Copenhagen, Denmark, is presented in Research Report 214.
+Two of these studies have been published; see Research Report 214 (Andersen et al.) and Research Report 220 (Tonne et al.).
 Studies in progress or under review are listed below.
 This research is taking place in the United States, Europe, and Asia and it focuses on two key areas:

 This multicountry study will evaluate whether changes in mortality are associated with changes in ambient NO2 and PM2.5 levels before, during, and after the lockdown and disentangle the short-term effects of NO2 versus PM2.5 on mortality.
 The analysis will be conducted in four countries: China, Germany, Italy, and the United States.